CALL – /Closed till 2019/

 No certificate of English proficiency is required from candidates, but the level of English will be taken into consideration because successful candidates must be able to produce academic publications in English.

-Pre-selected candidates will be notified by 5 June 2017 and will be required to submit a detailed outline of the article (which they plan to prepare as a result of their stay at Bilbao).
-The detailed outline will need to be submitted by email by 25 June 2017.
-The final selection results will be announced after the revision of the detailed outlines and a short oral Skype/ telephone interview by 15 July 2017.
+Pre-selected candidates will be notified by 18 May 2018 and will be required to submit a detailed outline of the article (which they plan to prepare as a result of their stay at Bilbao).
+The detailed outline will need to be submitted by email by 18 June 2018.
+The final selection results will be announced after the revision of the detailed outlines and a short online interview by 2 July 2018.